-MEETING OF THE PUBLIC TRUST BOARD - 3 rd December 2020 The Royal Wolverhampton NHS Trust proposal for S on NHS Trust and Walsal Strategic Collaboration l Healthcare AGENDA ITEM: 8.2 Report Author and Job Title: Glenda Augustine, Director of Planning & Improvement Mike Sharon, Strategic Advisor to RWT Board Responsible Director: Richard Beeken, Chief Executive Officer Action Required Approve ⊠ Discuss ⊠ Inform As ssure 🗆 Executive Summary The purpose of this paper is to propose a Strategic Collaboration between Walsall Healthcare NHS Trust (WHT) and The Royal Wolverhampton NHS Trust (RWT), within the wider Black Country and West Birmingham Trust collaboration (BCWB).
-It is our intention to form a collaborative group across BCWB Trusts.
-The scale and pace of collaboration across BCWB Trusts is still being discussed.
-WHT and RWT have the ambition to maximise the opportunities that can be gained for the populations we serve and our workforce through bilateral Strategic Collaboration.
-This is the first stage in a two-stage process towards multi-lateral collaboration.
-The proposal also recommends to NHSE/I the appointment of a joint Chair between the two Trusts.
-Whilst not explicit within the proposal the expectation is that each organisation will retain the structures with Executive Trusts.
-This paper provides an underpin the collaboration longer term, with an overeign decision-making sovereign decision-making outline of the had the desired between to develop and the collaboration Chief Executive in both high level principles that nefits in the first year and these benefits will be brief memorandum of on which will outline the Recommendation b.
-Approve the ambit the broader STP co.
-Approve the imme Collaboration propo s this Strategic ( ion to form a Tru ollaboration conte diate commence osal as a first ste /Chain within the ment of the Strategic p towards the ambition to broader Black Country
+MEETING OF THE PUBLIC TRUST BOARD - 3 rd December 2020 The Royal Wolverhampte NHS Trust proposal for S on NHS Trust and Walsal Strategic Collaboration l Healthcare AGENDA ITEM: 8.2 Report Author and Job Title: Glenda Augustine, Director of Planning & Improvement Mike Sharon, Strategic Advisor to RWT Board Responsible Director: Richard Beeken, Chief Executive Officer Action Required Approve  Discuss 🖂 Inform 🗆  As ssure 🗆 Executive Summary The purpose of this paper is to propose a Strategic Collabor between Walsall Healthcare NHS Trust (WHT) and The F Wolverhampton NHS Trust (RWT), within the wider Black Col and West Birmingham Trust collaboration (BCWB).
+It is our intention to form a collaborative group across BC Trusts.
+The scale and pace of collaboration across BCWB Trus still being discussed.
+WHT and RWT have the ambitio maximise the opportunities that can be gained for the popula we serve and our workforce through bilateral Stra Collaboration.
+This is the first stage in a two-stage process tow multi-lateral collaboration.
+The proposal also recommend NHSE/I the appointment of a joint Chair between the two Tr Whilst not explicit within the proposal the expectation is that organisation will retain their Trust Board and Board Comm structures with Executive teams led by a Chief Executive in Trusts.
+This paper provides an underpin the collaboration longer term, with an ov delivered.
+The need understanding to underpin sovereign decision-making , the desired ber verview of how to develop a n the collaborati nefits in the first year and these benefits will be brief memorandum of on which will outline the Recommendation b.
+Approve the ambit the broader STP cc c.
+Approve the imme Collaboration propo s this Strategic C ion to form a Tru ollaboration conte diate commence osal as a first ste /Chain within the ment of the Strategic p towards the ambition to broader Black Country